vokimon/markdown-customblocks/README.md

 ## Generator tools

+Common code has been extracted from predefined generators.
+If you need this functionality you are encouraged to use them.

+- Hyperscript: to generate html
+- PageInfo: to extract metadata from a webpage
+- Fetcher: to download resources with file based cache

 ### Hyperscript generation

 You can generate html with strings or using `etree`; but there is a more elegant option.